mpike91/options-tracker-backend/README.md

 # options-tracker-backend

-Backend for AlyadTrading: .NET/C# API with SQL for auth, finance data, and options analysis.
+Backend for Proverbs Trading: .NET/C# API with SQL for auth, finance data, and options analysis.

 Initial setup for React backend.